Legal Advice for Breathalyzer — 34 results

-Written by attorney Andrew Richman, about 1 year ago.
+Written by attorney Andrew Richman, over 1 year ago.

 Did you know that handheld breathalyzers are all over market and sold in stores like Brookstone and Sharper Image?
 They typically cost about $50, operate on AA batteries, and are about the... more

-Written by attorney Emanuel Mouganis, over 2 years ago.
+Written by attorney Emanuel Mouganis, almost 3 years ago.

 One of the most frequently asked questions of criminal defense lawyers is whether or not a person is better off agreeing to take a breath test or refusing to take a breath test when pulled... more

-Written by attorney Melissa R Holmes, over 1 year ago.
+Written by attorney Melissa R Holmes, about 2 years ago.

 If you refuse to submit to a breathalyzer test in Connecticut your license will automatically be suspended.
 The period of suspension will depend on your age and whether you have refused to... more

-Written by attorney Russell Ferraro, almost 2 years ago.
+Written by attorney Russell Ferraro, over 2 years ago.

 Thats the question I am constantly asked when people find out that Im a DUI lawyer.
 If I get pulled over, should I take the breath test?
 The short answer is that depends.
 The long answer... more

-Written by attorney Jason Porter, about 2 years ago.
+Written by attorney Jason Porter, over 2 years ago.

 Breathalyzers capture a persons breath, measure the breath alcohol content and convert to BAC.
 According to recent news reports, Four out of 10 drivers stopped for DUI in Florida refuse... more